loumonthjack/RPN-Calculator/README.md

 Input Methods

- -- hasInvalid - return boolean, Input from Interface is Invalid
+ -- isInvalid - return boolean, Input from Interface is Invalid

  -- hasOperand - return boolean, Input from Interface has Operand Value